It’s no secret that I think guest posts are a good idea.

 Okay, rules seem simple when you see them written out, but they can get more complicated to actually follow.
 So if you’re wondering what an actual pitch email should look like, I’ve got a simple one for you.

-This is the sort of pitch I’m currently looking for; other sites might expect something different (remember: read those guidelines!)
+This is the sort of pitch I look for; other sites might expect something different (remember: read those guidelines!)

 I saw that you’re currently looking for guest posts for Katharine Writes, and I wanted to take a moment to introduce myself and send a few ideas your way!